-During the period from the last week in August until the first week in September, 2017, random tyre inspections were carried out in different parts of Sweden.
+The last week in August 2018, random tyre inspections will be carried out in different parts of Sweden.

 The polic conducts normal traffic inspections, in which the driver is asked to present his/her driving license and is given a breathalyser test.
 When this has been completed, the driver is offered the opportunity of having the car’s tyres inspected.
 The tyre inspection is voluntary.